loganheffernan2/thesis-blank/blog/sally-thurer.md

 **LH** We want graphic design to be the answer to everything because it’s what we’re most comfortable with, but it’s only the answer to a select field of problems.
 Making a t-shirt isn’t phone banking.

 **ST** This is happening a lot in thesis—people are encouraged to take on these huge issues, like food deserts in cities or the pollution of the fashion industry.
 They’re taking on these huge almost-unsolvable problems and then they’re like, “I’m going to make a campaign to raise awareness about this issue.”
 There are so many interesting ways design can be used, but I also want them to think about—functionally—if they wanted to solve this problem what would they do?
 In senior project last year, one of the assignments I gave was to create a gift for a specific person.
-That’s a very Laurel Schwulst-derivative project, but the idea is that if you’re making something for a specific person, it makes a really focused brief.
+That’s a very Laurel Schwulst-derivative project <span class="contentNote">(29)</span>, but the idea is that if you’re making something for a specific person, it makes a really focused brief.
 You wonder, “Have I delighted the other person?”
 It takes design out of the world of typefaces and grids traditional tools.
 It starts being about, “How do I accomplish this task using my communication skills?”

 I think there are a lot of problems that we can address using these communication skills, but the idea of making a zine or making a t-shirt is often not the solution.
 Thinking about creating ‘happenings’ or using these tools in a larger context opens up possibilities.
 I think a happening could have a lot of impact.
 A rally is a happening; how do you design a rally to really elect Bernie?
 You can imagine a not-very successful rally and a very successful rally?
 I think a lot of those moves are design moves.
 How do you design the space?
 How do you design the stage?
 Is there merch?
 Is it for sale, or is it given away for free?
 What does it look like?
 What do you talk about?
 Is there a song you sing?
 All of these things, these are all design things.

 **LH** I find it important to deeply consider, “How counter-capital and how countercultural can design be?”
 Especially in this country, there’s the constraint that we don’t have the same government funding that other nations do.
-If you look at Metahaven, they’re operational because they can get grants for making all of their work.
+If you look at Metahaven <span class="contentNote">(30)</span>, they’re operational because they can get grants for making all of their work.
 There’s something specifically American about how difficult it is to distance yourself from work where the end-point is amassing capital.
 When we study design and consider the ways different practices operate, we don’t necessarily take into account the privilege behind a lot of them when it comes to funding.
 It would be much harder to have a US-based Metahaven than for the studio to operate as it does today in the Netherlands.\
 \
 **ST** There are a couple things at play.
 National funding for the arts is one of the things, that’s a great thing.
 I’m not sure how much expertise I have to talk about this,but I can talk about the nature of late capitalism and the online economy and how it’s really changed a lot of the models for these sorts of things.
 Everything has become extremely competitive and atomized now; it’s about how many likes you have on Instagram, which really disrupted a lot.